KLM Axiva Finvest Opens New Headquarters at Kochi - www.lokmattimes.com

 KLM Axiva Finvest Opens New Headquarters at Kochi

-Kochi (Kerala) [India], May 6: In a momentous stride towards growth and expansion, KLM Axiva Finvest, India's leading financial ...
+PNN Kochi (Kerala) [India], May 6: In a momentous stride towards growth and expansion, KLM Axiva Finvest, India's leading ...

 Cardinal Mar George Alencheri delivered the benedictory address.
 KLM Axiva Executive Director Shibu Theckumpuram addressed the gathering with opening remarks.

-The event was further distinguished by the presence of notable guests including Shri.
-M. Anil Kumar, Mayor, Kochi Corporation, Shri.
-Hibi Eden MP and Smt.
-Uma Thomas MLA.
+The event was further distinguished by the presence of notable guests including M. Anil Kumar, Mayor, Kochi Corporation, Hibi Eden MP and Uma Thomas MLA.

-Shri.
 K Paul Thomas, Managing Director and CEO, ESAF Small Finance Bank inaugurated the KLM arena.
-Shri.
 Aju Jacob, Joint Managing Director, Synthite Industries inaugurated the KLM Management Institute.

-KLM Axiva Chairman, Shri.
-TP Srinivasan presided over the function.
-Shri.
-MP Joseph, Shri.
-Abraham Tarian and Prof. KM Kuriakose, the Directors of KLM Axiva addressed the gathering.
+KLM Axiva Chairman, TP Srinivasan presided over the function.
+MP Joseph, Abraham Tarian and Prof. KM Kuriakose, the Directors of KLM Axiva addressed the gathering.

 Spanning 25,000 square feet across 5 floors, the KLM Grand Estate will serve as the centralized hub for all divisions of KLM Axiva.
 Boasting the state-of-the-art facilities including KLM Arena, Management Training Institute, Business Facilitation Center, and HR Lounge, the headquarters epitomizes the company's dedication to innovation and sustainability.